XYTong/software-engineer-Image-Editor/Implementation/GUI/README.txt

 This is the GUI presented today.
 It is written using qt5,
 which may need to be installed on your devices for the program to work properly.
-It is adviced to use Qtcreator which is powerful IDE for developing qt projects, since it handels the otherwise quite annoying process of compiling and linking.
+It is adviced to use Qtcreator which is a powerful IDE for developing qt projects, since it handels the otherwise quite annoying process of compiling and linking.

 If this README file causes problems during compilation (although i tested it